edelvalle/django-triplets/README.md

   the logic that can be reused for any database as backend system.
 - Answers to queries are not in any particular order, they are given as found in the database.
-- The verb in a Predicate is always a string, it can't be a variable.
+- The attr in a Predicate is always a string, it can't be a variable.
 - Adding or Removing Facts is heavy when you have inference rules in place.
 - In case you want to add many facts you can reduce the amount of work the engine has to do by using `triplets.api.bulk_add(t.Sequence[core.Fact])`.